ambimorph/protagonist/notes.rst

 Problem: not human readable
 ---------------------------

-We add an index .protagonist/truenames/ that has a file correspondig to each tagged file in the system.
+We add an index .protagonist/truenames/ that has a file corresponding to each tagged file in the system.

 * Its name is the ID.
 * Its contents is the string of the pathname.